OraOpenSource/OMonAPEX/README.md

 # Note
 You can help by filling issues through Github.

+Three regions on home page are disable.
+I will fix it on next release soon.

 # How to install
 The APEX application export is included in this repo. to install: 1.
 Create a new user: create user UserName identified by password;